SmarterGerman

 Finally, after all of this, there’s an analysis video which typically lasts somewhere between 20-40 minutes.

 In the first two lessons that I studied, I still felt completely overwhelmed at this point because of my lack of prior German knowledge.
-The analysis video is said to be optional, but for nearly everyone, I’d recommend watching them – especially in the beginning.
+The analysis video is said to be optional, but for nearly everyone, I’d recommend watching it – especially in the beginning.

-In these videos, Michael takes you through the reading one sentence at a time.
+In these videos, Michael takes you through the text one sentence at a time.
 Upon my first readings, I felt like I had absolutely no chance of understanding a text like this on my own.
 It was far too difficult for me.

 But, seeing the way he breaks things down is super helpful.
-I didn’t realize how many words could be similar to English or how some spelling changes could make it easier to guess the word.
+I didn’t realize how many words could be like English or how some spelling changes could make it easier to guess the word.
 He also gave simple suggestions such as removing the ending to try to figure out the words.

 Of course, you won’t be able to understand every line of the text in this manner, but it’s a start.
 Michael adds so many useful observations in these videos.
 There are many things I wouldn’t have ever thought about on my own.